• Product Introduction

 We likewise provided a solution template based on Astro + Contentful, the address is blog-with-retypeset-and-contentful.

 The src/utils/contentful.ts file reads the 3 configured Contentful environment variables, pulls data via the Contentful SDK, and renders the webpage.
-For local testing, you can set the values of these 3 variables manually, then start up the local preview.
+For local testing, you can set the variable values manually, then start up the local preview.

 src/pages/